auca/com.341/Practice 2/Readme.md

         ssh -p 2222 <the user name specified during installation>@127.0.0.1

-    Consider to start using `tmux` at this point.
+    Consider starting using `tmux` at this point.

 30. Uncomment every line that starts with `deb-src` except the line that ends with the word `partner` in the package manager's configuration file